Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Acknowledgements

 \section{Acknowledgements}

 JC, HSB and MA gratefully acknowledge the European Research Council (ERC) for its full support of this work through the PERSISMO grant (No. 865411).
 The numerical simulations presented in this study were performed on the MADARIAGA cluster, also supported by the ERC PERSISMO grant.
-BL gratefully acknowledges funding to the EMOD project (Engineering model for hydraulic stimulation) which benefits from a grant (research contract no. SI/502081-01) and an exploration subsidy (contract no. MF-021-GEO-ERK) of the Swiss federal office of energy for the EGS geothermal project in Haute-Sorne, canton of Jura.